+/s/ CARL BASS

+Carl Bass

-/s/ CARL BASS Carl Bass Chief Executive Officer and President (Principal Executive Officer)
+President and Chief Executive Officer (Principal Executive Officer)

 Based on my knowledge, I, Mark J. Hawkins, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Autodesk, Inc. on Form 10-Q for the quarterly period ended April 30, 2011 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Form 10-Q fairly presents in all material respects the financial condition and results of operations of Autodesk, Inc.
+Sect of 2002, that the Annual Report of Autodesk, Inc. on Form 10-Q for the quarterly per Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information of financial condition and results of operations of Autodesk, Inc. riod ended April 30, 2012 fully complies with the requirements of

+Dated: June 1, 2012

-/s/ MARK J. HAWKINS
+/s/ Mark J. Hawkins

-Mark J. Hawkins Executive Vice President and Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer)
+Mark J. Hawkins

+Executive Vice President and Chief Financial Officer